 The unflappable bourgeois sleuth starred in 81 novels, 28 novellas and a number of short stories from 1931 to 1972, calmly smoking his pipe and using his knowledge of psychology and patient routine investigation to understand the motives of the people he investigated to solve his cases.
-As being part of the police implies, he's not a Private Detective, but his methods easily rival the genre's biggest names.
+As being part of the police implies, he's not a Private Detective, but his methods and results easily rival the genre's biggest names.

 - The Yellow Dog (1932, France), starring Abel Tarride.